Table of Contents

 Insurance companies often cover the cost of a cornea transplant.
 But expect to prove that no other option can restore your vision.
 (Learn more)

-To prepare for your surgery, you'll need to complete a surgical appointment.
+To prepare for your surgery, you will need to complete a surgical appointment.
 Your doctor must assess your eye health and measure your cornea.
-You'll need to stop taking some types of medication and care for your eyes well before your surgery date arrives.
+You will need to stop taking some types of medication and care for your eyes well before your surgery date arrives.
 (Learn more)

 After surgery, avoid rubbing or pressing on your eyes.
 Use medications as directed by your doctor.
 And expect many follow-up visits, so your doctor can ensure that everything is healing properly.
 (Learn more)